uPortal-Project/uPortal/docs/developer/soffits/securing_apis.md

 Often these APIs require some information from a trusted source.
 For example, they may need to know the identity and/or characteristics of the user, may provide access to sensitive data, or both.

-uPortal provides a simple, secure way of sharing this information with APIs.
+uPortal provides a simple, secure way of sharing this information with module-provided APIs (_i.e._
+APIs within uPortal modules).
 This capability is based on the `SoffitApiPreAuthenticatedProcessingFilter` and [Spring Security][].
 The Java class files for this feature are available in the `uPortal-soffit-renderer` dependency.

-:notebook:  It is not necessary to be a Soffit to use these features.
+:notebook:  A module need not be a Soffit to use these features, but it really _should_ be a module.
+In other words, APIs that are secured using this approach should have providing data and services _within the portal_ as their original and essential purpose.
+The reason for this distinction is that the information this approach provides is proxy of the user's profile _within the portal_, and that may not be (often isn't) the same thing as the user's identity within the organization.

 ## Example Implementation